Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Near boundary properties

-Note that the variance term has the same asymptotic order as that of the boundary kernel distribution estimator studied in~\cite{Zhang2020boundary}.
 Combining the bias and variance expansions obtained above yields a precise characterization of the mean squared error of the Sz\'{a}sz--Mirakyan estimator in the boundary region.
-The following corollary summarizes the leading MSE behavior when the evaluation point approaches the boundary at the rate $x_j=\lambda_j/m_j$.
+The following corollary summarizes the leading MSE behavior when the evaluation point approaches the boundary at the rate $x_j = \lambda_j/m_j$.

-\begin{corollary} Fix $L>0$ and let
+\begin{corollary} Fix $L > 0$ and let

-with $m_{\min}=\min_{1\le j\le d} m_j \to\infty$.
+with $m_{\min} = \min_{1 \leq j \leq d} m_j$.
 Suppose Assumption~\ref{ass:szasz-C2-boundary} holds.
 Then, as $n\to\infty$ and $m_{\min}\to\infty$, the mean squared error satisfies

 uniformly for $(\lambda_1,\ldots,\lambda_d)\in[0,L]^d$.
-If $x_j=0$ for some $j$, then under our absolute continuity assumptions $F_{\bm m,n}(\bm x)=0$ almost surely, so $\MSE(F_{\bm m,n}(\bm x))=0$ in this corner case. \end{corollary}
+If $x_j = 0$ for some $j$, then under our absolute continuity assumptions $F_{\bb{m},n}(\bb{x}) = 0$ almost surely, so $\MSE(F_{\bb{m},n}(\bb{x})) = 0$ in this corner case. \end{corollary}

-Note that even when the smoothing parameters are chosen isotropically, $m_1=\cdots=m_d\equiv m$, there is no asymptotically optimal choice of $m$ for minimizing the mean squared error in this boundary regime.
+Note that even when the smoothing parameters are chosen isotropically, $m_1 = \cdots = m_d\equiv m$, there is no asymptotically optimal choice of $m$ for minimizing the mean squared error in this boundary regime.
 Indeed, the leading variance term remains $n^{-1}F(x)\{1-F(x)\}$ and is independent of $m$, while the leading bias contribution is of strictly smaller order, namely $O(m^{-4})$.
 As a result, the usual bias--variance tradeoff collapses near the boundary: increasing $m$ does not reduce the dominant variance term but only suppresses higher--order remainder terms.
 Consequently, the asymptotic MSE is minimized by taking $m$ as large as allowed within the asymptotic framework, and no finite optimal smoothing parameter emerges in this regime.